Grothendieck-Serre in the quasi-split unramified case: The Grothendieck--Serre conjecture

-\bpp[Conventions and notation] For a scheme $S$, we let $k(s)$ denote the residue field of a point $s \in S$.
-Intersections $Y \cap Y'$ of closed subschemes $Y, Y' \subset S$ are always scheme-theoretic, and we recall from \cite{EGAIV1}*{0.14.1.2} that $\dim(\emptyset) = -\infty$.
+\begin{pp-tweak}[Conventions and notation] As in \cite{SP}, our algebraic spaces need not be quasi-separated.
+For a scheme $S$ (resp.,~a ring $R$), we let $k_s$ (resp.,~$k_\fp$) denote the residue field of a point $s \in S$ (resp.,~a prime ideal $\fp \subset R$).
+Intersections $Y \cap Y'$ of closed subschemes $Y, Y' \subset S$ are always scheme-theoretic, and we recall from \cite{EGAIV1}*{Chapitre~0, D\'{e}finition 14.1.2} that $\dim(\emptyset) = -\infty$.
 We denote the (always open) $S$-smooth locus of an $S$-scheme $X$ by $X^\sm$.
 A scheme is \emph{Cohen--Macaulay} if it is locally Noetherian and its local rings are Cohen--Macaulay.
-We use the definition \cite{EGAIV1}*{0.15.1.7, 0.15.2.2} of a regular sequence (so there is no condition on quotients being nonzero).
-A ring $\cO$ is \emph{Dedekind} if it is Noetherian, normal, and of dimension $\le 1$; by \cite{SP}*{\href{https://stacks.math.columbia.edu/tag/034X}{034X}}, any such $\cO$ is a finite product of Dedekind domains.
+We use the definition \cite{EGAIV1}*{Chapitre~0, D\'{e}finition 15.1.7, Section 15.2.2} of a regular sequence (so there is no condition on quotients being nonzero).
+A ring $\cO$ is \emph{Dedekind} if it is Noetherian, normal, and of dimension $\le 1$; by \cite{SP}*{Lemma~\href{https://stacks.math.columbia.edu/tag/034X}{034X}}, any such $\cO$ is a finite product of Dedekind domains.

 We always consider \emph{right} torsors, for instance, we want sections of $G/H$ to give rise to $H$-torsors.
 As already seen in \S\ref{pp:overview}~\ref{O-3}--\ref{O-5}, we use scheme-theoretic notation when talking about torsors, that is, we base change the group in order to be unambiguous about what the base is; in the rare exceptions when this would make notation too cumbersome, we make sure that no confusion is possible.
-For a parabolic group scheme $P$, we let $\sR_u(P)$ denote its unipotent radical constructed in \cite{SGA3IIInew}*{XXVI, 1.6~(i)} (and already in \cite{SGA3IIInew}*{XXII, 5.6.9~(ii)} when $P$ is a Borel). \epp
+For a reductive group scheme $G$, we let $Z(G)$, $\rad(G)$, $G^\der$, and $G^\ad$ denote its center, maximal central torus, derived subgroup, and adjoint quotient (see \cite{SGA3IIInew}*{Expos\'{e}~XXII, Corollaire 4.1.7, D\'{e}finition 4.3.6, Th\'{e}or\`{e}me 6.2.1 (iv)}); for a semisimple group scheme $G$, we let $G^{\mathrm{sc}}$ denote its simply-connected cover (see \cite{Con14}*{Exercise~6.5.2~(i)} or \cite{torsors-regular}*{Proposition A.3.4}).
+For a parabolic group scheme $P$, we let $\sR_u(P)$ denote its unipotent radical constructed in \cite{SGA3IIInew}*{Expos\'{e}~XXVI, Proposition 1.6~(i)} (already in \cite{SGA3IIInew}*{Expos\'{e}~XXII, Proposition 5.6.9~(ii)} for a Borel). \end{pp-tweak}